Sagnik-Coder24/Sample-Website/README.md

 ## License

-This project is open-source and available.
+This project is open-source and available to everyone.